 When I checked on Amazon and found this product that I wanted to try.
 (Note: I did not get paid for this review.)
 I bought this item myself.
 I liked this item because it gave you two wire baskets perfect for ALL the cables I needed.

-Below is the one I purchased from Amazon (I did not get any payment from the manufacturer for sharing this post).
+Below is the one I purchased from Amazon and a few other ones that you may like.
+(I did not get any payment from the manufacturer for sharing this post).

 The problem with the Desk and Cable management before I made the change

-The standing desk had its own cables because it was an electric desk and I wanted these cables to be also hidden.
+The standing desk had its own cables because it was an electric desk, and I wanted these cables to be also hidden.
 I have two laptops and a table that needs charging and that came with cables that needed storing.
-And lastly, I had a freestanding monitor with cables that needed hiding under the table.
+Lastly, I had a freestanding monitor with cables that needed hiding under the table.
 All these cables needed to be stored and out of the way of my feet.
 It would also make it easier for me to vacuum under the desk.

 Here is what I did to organize my standing desk cables.